 Name of School:

 Name of Club:

 Donation to ASB

 Fiscal Year:

 Name of Donor:

 Street Address:

 City, State & ZIP:

 Telephone:

 Description of the donation: (If cash or check, show the exact amount; if other than cash or check, include a detailed description of each item, including serial number, color, etc.)

 Donor's estimate of value:

 Purpose of the donation (ASB organization, school site, or district program):

 If the donation is for a club or organization that is part of a school's ASB, indicate the name of the club or organization and deposit the cash or check into the ASB bank account.
 Retain this form as a record of the donation.

 If the donation is for the district, either for the use of the school or for another district program, forward the cash, check, or other item to the district business office with this form.
-Explain below whether the donation is fo the school site or a specific district program.
+Explain below whether the donation is for the school site or a specific district program.

 Report prepared by:

 Signature, Title and Date

 Verified by ASB bookkeeper:

-Danary
+Donor:

-Donor: Signature, Title and Date
+Signature, Title and Date

 Submitted and Approved by:

 Student Club Representative:

 Signature, Title and Date

 Club Advisor:

-S signature, Title and Date
+Signature, , Title and Date

 Principal/School Administrator:

 Signature, Title and Date

 Recorded in ASB Student Council Minutes on:

 Date

-Memorial Fund/Scholarship Fund Information Sheet
+Memorial Fund/Scholarship Fund Information S Sheet

 Name of School:

 Name of Club:

-Memorial Fund/Scholarsh ip Fund Information Sheet
+Memorial Fund/Scholars ship Fund Information Sheet

 Fiscal Year:

 Memorial/Scholarship Name:

-ear Memorial/Scholarship Established:
+Year Memorial/Scholarship Established:

-nitial Amount:
+Initial Amount:

 Name of Donor:

 Contact Name: Relationship:

 Address:

-Dity:State: Zip:
+City:State: Zip:

-elephone:

--ax:
+Telephone:

+Fax:

 Email:

-his Gift is in Memory Of:
+This Gift is in Memory Of:

-ntended Purpose:
+Intended Purpose:

-Selection Criteria: (attach application and essay instruct tions if applicable)
+Selection Criteria: (attach application and essay instr ructions if applicable)

 Annual Award:

 Special Instructions:

-Report p repared by:
+Report prepare d by:

 Signature, Title and Date

-Verified b by ASB bookkeeper:
+Verified by ASB bookkeeper:

+- Signature, Title and Date

+Principal/Schoo I Administrator or Designee:

 Signature, Title and Date

-Principal /School Administrator or Designee:

-Signature, Title and Date

-Presente ed to ASB on:
+Presented to AS SB on:

 Date

-1 IRS regulations prohibit donors from selecting scholarship recipients.
-In some instances, donors may serve on scholarship selection committees as long as there are at least two other district representatives.
+may se gulations prohibit donors from selecting scholarship recipients.
+In some instances, donors erve on scholarship selection committees as long as there are at least two other district entatives.

-1 Donors may not request that their donations be returned to them once deposited by the district.
+Donors s may not request that their donations be returned to them once deposited by the district.

 Donor:

-Signature, Title and Date